 Kipling Avenue has been designated an emergency response route, and therefore according to Council's Approved Neighbourhood Traffic Calming Policy and Procedure speed humps cannot be installed on Kipling Avenue.
-Other traffic calming measures that could be installed include:
+In the event that future changes in pedestrian activity warrant additional traffic calming measures, the following could be considered:

 - 1. Traffic Circles at Hurricane Avenue and at Chavender Place. - 2.
 Road narrowings, either painted or curb. - 3.
-Chokers at the existing all-way stop control at Gate House Court. - 4.
-Overhead pedestrian warning sign and flashing amber beacon to warn motorists of pedestrian activity in the area. (possible 2009 installation upon completion of the residential developments). - 5.
-Pedestrian warning signs installed along the road way to advise motorists of pedestrian activity in the area or those who will cross at the intersection.
+Chokers at the existing all-way stop control at Gate House Court to reduce the walking area across Kipling Avenue. - 4.
+Overhead pedestrian warning sign and flashing amber beacon to warn motorists of pedestrian activity in the area. (possible 2009 installation upon completion of the residential developments).